 - Keep your lint filter clean – a blocked lint filter makes it harder for air to circulate through your clothes, making your dryer less efficient and creating a fire hazard.
 You should clean your dryer's filter after every load.

-- Use the highest spin speed on your washing machine, and if you're shopping for a new washing machine, look for one with a higher spin speed – this extracts more water so your washing will take less time and energy to dry.
+- Use the highest spin speed on your washing machine, and if you're shopping for a new washing machines, look for one with a higher spin speed – this extracts more water so your washing will take less time and energy to dry.

 - Opt for an energy efficient dryer.
 If you can't avoid using your dryer all year round – because you live in an apartment complex with restrictive body corporate laws, for example – opt for one with a high energy efficiency score or consider a heat pump condenser dryer – they cost more to buy but are cheaper to run so they can save you money in the long run.
 The more you use your dryer, the better an option this becomes.